Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 # Credits

-Main page picture.
-Contact us page picture.
+Main page picture made from picture sourced from pexels.com blended with actual logo of Clonee Medical Centre Contact us page picture - modified from a picture sourced from pexels.com.
 Used technique learned from W3 schools to fix bug where the contact us form was overflowing into the header and footer.

 # Bugs

+Contact form overflowing into header and footer - Fixed Image not displaying on services page  - Fixed